fqantonio/aqua/JOURNAL.md

 ![](Photos/parteEletrica.jpeg)

+### WARNING!!!
-Reparing th boat confront us with the epoxy problem, that were two problems:
+Reparing the boat more carefully confront us with the epoxy problem, that came out to be problems:
-1. waterproof epoxy: we didn't use it;
+1. Waterproof epoxy: we didn't use it;
-2. we should have sanded the PLA to create roughness;
+2. We should had sanded the PLA to create roughness;
+3. The preparations painting stages and the wating times are crucial to have a good result: so, reading the technical documents its crucial

 Always learning in the hard way.